nanda-rani/VIR-Framework/README.md

 - trained weights fine-tuned on the complaints; and
 - any intermediate representation from which complaint text might be inferred.

-See `DATA_AVAILABILITY.md` for the complete rationale and the substitute supplied for each unavailable artifact.
+Please refer to `DATA_AVAILABILITY.md` for the complete rationale and the substitute supplied for each unavailable artifact.

 ## Included materials